 How much do you know about your air conditioner?
 Would you be able to tell if the fan motor was not working properly?

-For those of you who aren’t sure, here’s a crash course: The fan in your AC unit helps circulate the cool air throughout your home.
+For those of you who aren’t sure, here’s a crash course from your West Palm Beach air conditioning experts: The fan in your AC unit helps circulate the cool air throughout your home.
 And while that explanation makes sense, an air conditioner has so many parts, that it can be confusing to figure out which specific component is causing the AC to fail.

 Signs and Symptoms of a Bad AC Fan Motor